nuxt/nuxt/docs/3.api/3.utils/refresh-nuxt-data.md

 ::

 ::warning
-`refreshNuxtData` only works with composition API. `asyncData` hook from the Options API does not work with `refreshNuxtData`.
+`refreshNuxtData` only works with Composition API. `asyncData` hook from the Options API does not work with `refreshNuxtData`.
 ::

 ## Type